opentdf/web-sdk/lib/README.md

 # webclient

-opentdf client for browsers and node.js
+OpenTDF client for browsers and node.js